AdminUI/adminui-installer/README.md

 ### Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](changelog) directory for more information what has changed recently.

 ### Issues